aualbert/kino/kino/lib.typ

   let mapping(time) = {
     let name_dict = _variables.get().at(name, default: _get_default_dict())
     let end = block
-    let start = block - 1
+    // No, it might start in the same block but in the element before (if there is an element before then ) let start = block - 1
     while not str(start) in name_dict.keys() {
       start -= 1